 Contents

-Vaccines are also critical to prevent and control infectious disease outbreaks.
-This immunization will support global health security and vital tool to battle against antimicrobial resistance.
+Vaccines are also critical to prevent and controlling infectious disease outbreaks.
+This immunization will support global health security and be a vital tool in the battle against antimicrobial resistance.

 Effects of Vaccination